Elmes Yelverton Steele: 1841 election

 Steele stood for election for the Simcoe riding in the general election of 1841.
-He was a candidate for the first Legslative Assembly of the Province of Canada, formed in 1841 from the union of Lower Canada and Upper Canada, as recommended by Lord Durham.
+He was a candidate for the first Legislative Assembly of the Province of Canada, formed in 1841 from the union of Lower Canada and Upper Canada, as recommended by Lord Durham.
 Steele campaigned for better roads and improved military pensions, an attractive plank for the Simcoe area, where many settlers were veterans.
 He was also sympathetic to those who had been led into rebellion, as he agreed that the power of the oligarchic Family Compact had to be broken.
 He supported the union of the Canada because he thought that union would reduce the Family Compact's influence.

 The Simcoe election of 1841 was hotly contested.
 Steele's opponent was William Benjamin Robinson, who had been the member from Simcoe in the Legislative Assembly of Upper Canada for the previous decade.
 Robinson was a member of the Family Compact, being a brother of Sir John Robinson, one of the leaders of the Family Compact.
 The poll opened on March 8 in Barrie, the only polling location for the county, and remained open for a week.
 There were rumours of planned violence and much physical contention between the supporters of the two candidates.
 A detachment of a regiment from Toronto was stationed in nearby Kempenfelt Bay, but was not actually called out.
 Polling was by open ballot, where voters publicly declared their vote for their candidate.
 Supporters of the two candidates vied for physical possession of the hustings, where the voting occurred.
 Steele's supporters portrayed him as a Reformer and a friend of the backwoodsman, using the symbol of an axe with an elm handle and a steel head, a play on his name.
 In the end, Steele was elected.